Mold makes you sick – could you be suffering symptoms of mold sickness or is it a mold allergy?

-Regardless of who you are, if you are living or working in a moldy home or building, you’re going to experience symptoms.
-Continued exposure to high levels of mold will trigger symptoms.
-This is what is known as a mold allergy or mold illness.
+Regardless of who you are, if you are living or working in a moldy home or building, you’re going to get sick.
+If you stay in the moldy environment the mold will trigger symptoms.

-Remove yourself from the source of mold and your symptoms should improve.
+When you leave the moldy environment mold your symptoms should improve.
 But in some people, that just doesn’t seem to happen.
-Even after moving or remediating the source of mold, symptoms can persist.
-Sometimes these symptoms can be debilitating.
+Even after moving or remediating the mold toxins, symptoms can continue.
+And sometimes these symptoms can be debilitating.

-Not everyone develops CIRS.
-You need to have the proper set of genes in order for a chronic inflammatory process to continue without reprieve in your body.
+Not everyone’s symptoms are from mold sickness.
+You need to have the proper set of genes in order to develop CIRS (Chronic Inflammatory Response Syndrome).

 Is your immune system moldy?

-I wrote about how the innate and adaptive immune systems are linked to chronic fatigue in this post.
+I have written about how the innate and adaptive immune systems are linked to chronic fatigue.
 Be sure to check it out for a deeper understanding of how your immune system functions!

-If you happen to have the moldy genes (HLA DR/DQ), there will be an increased response from your innate immune system when it identifies molds or mycotoxins.
-This upregulation of the innate immune system is what triggers the chronic inflammatory state found in mold illness.
+If you happen to have the mold genes, your innate immune system will respond when it is exposed to mold toxins.
+This response triggers the chronic inflammatory state found in mold illness.

-Now that you know all about the moldy genes and their corresponding effect on your immune system, let’s dive into how you could develop Chronic Inflammatory Response Syndrome.
-It’s more than just mold that can trigger it!
+Now that you know all about the mold sickness genes and how they affect your immune system, let’s dive into how you could develop Chronic Inflammatory Response Syndrome (CIRS).
+Mold sickness can be triggered by more than just mold!

-Without exposure, CIRS would not develop.
-In order for the chronic state of inflammation to get triggered, you need to have some form of environmental exposure.
-Some of the more common environmental triggers include:
+Without exposure to mold toxins CIRS would not develop.
+To trigger the chronic state of inflammation, you need to have some form of environmental exposure such as:

 - Mold and their mycotoxins from a water-damaged building